sidebyandrew/GramMiner/README-EN.md

 ## I，Prerequisites

 This code was successfully tested in my MacBook environment.
+(And my CPU is Intel, if you have M1 CPU, you have to compile pow-miner yourself.)

 If you are in a Windows or Linux environment, you need to compile the TON source code and copy the file 'ton/build/crypto/pow-miner' into this project.